jyanar/Projects/README.md

 **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

+**Nested Lists (added by Jorge)** - Create a program that is able to recursively operate upon lists of numbers, with the condition that any given list might contain more nested lists of numbers.

 Graph
 --------